-Big Idea: Students need 21 st Century Skills to be successful and competitive in a global

-community that integrates the nexus of Business, Education, Finance, Government, Industry and other areas that do not yet exist.

-21 st Century Skills include:

-Learning and Innovation Skills

-Information, Media, and Technology Skills

-Life and Career Skills

-Global Awareness and Responsibility
+Grade 6 DESIGN 21 (Developing and Empowering Students in the Global Network of the 21st Century) Big Idea: Students need 21 st Century Skills to be successful and competitive in a global community that integrates the nexus of Business, Education, Finance, Government, Industry and other areas that do not yet exist.
+21 st Century Skills include: Learning and Innovation Skills Information, Media, and Technology Skills Life and Career Skills Global Awareness and Responsibility Big Idea: A society's culture influences both its internal interactions and its relationship with the world.
+Academic Standards: National Educational Technology Standards (NETS) 1.

-Big Idea: We are all "global citizens" and responsible for our world's social, political

-and natural communities.

-Academic Standards:

-National Educational Technology Standards (NETS) 1.
 Creativity and Innovation - Students demonstrate creative thinking, construct knowledge, and develop innovative products and processes using technology.
 2. Communication and Collaboration - Students use digital media and environments to communicate and work collaboratively, including at a distance, to support individual learning and contribute to the learning of others.
 3. Research and Information Fluency - Students apply digital tools to gather, evaluate, and use information.
 4. Critical Thinking, Problem Solving, and Decision Making - Students use critical thinking skills to plan and conduct research, manage projects, solve problems, and make informed decision using appropriate digital tools and resources.
 5. Digital Citizenship - Students understand human, cultural, and societal issues related to technology and practice legal and ethical behavior.
 6. Technology Operations and Concepts Students demonstrate a sound understanding of technology concepts, systems, and operations.
-Students communicate effectively in large groups.
+Student Leadership Standards 1.1 Students communicate effectively in large groups.

-2.1 Students communicate effectively in targe groups.
 2.1 Students demonstrate self-organization.
 2.2 Students plan and implements organized projects.
-4.2 Students respect himself/herself and others.
-5.1 Students interact in groups effectively.
-5.2 Students understand how individual differences affect group processes.
+4.2 Students respect himself/herself and others.5.1 Students interact in groups effectively.5.2 Students understand how individual differences affect group processes.
 5.3 Students understand and utilize strategies for problem solving and conflict resolution.
 5.4 Students understand decision-making processes.
-Pennsylvania Department of Education Academic Standards for Family and
+Pennsylvania Department of Education Academic Standards for Family and Consumer Sciences

-11.1.3 Financial and Resource Management 11.1.6 Financial and Resource Management 11.2.3 Balancing Family, Work, and Community Responsibility 11.2.6 Balancing Family, Work, and Community Responsibility 11.2.9 Balancing Family, Work, and Community Responsibility 11.2.12 Balancing Family, Work, and Community Responsibility Essential Understandings: All individuals have a responsibility to play a positive role their local and global community.
-The actions of the members of a community affect others globally.
-All individuals living within in a community can initiate and implement change.
+11.1.3 Financial and Resource Management 11.1.6 Financial and Resource Management 11.2.3 Balancing Family, Work, and Community Responsibility 11.2.6 Balancing Family, Work, and Community Responsibility 11.2.9 Balancing Family, Work, and Community Responsibility 11.2.12 Balancing Family, Work, and Community Responsibility Essential Understandings: Social and cross-cultural skills are necessary to facilitate global compromise, cooperation, conflict, and competition.
+The way you "think" (interpret, value, interact, view) about the world is directly related to the culture that you live in.
+Understanding other cultures allows us to communicate more effectively in our global community.
 Information and media tools can enhance or detract from our communication with global communities.
-Information, media, and technology skills are used by communities to learn from each other, innovate, and collaboratively solve problems.
-Overarching and Essential Questions: How am I responsible for the community to which I belong?
-How am I responsible for the global community?
+Overarching and Essential Questions: What is culture and how does it influence our global community?
+What are the benefits and challenges of a diverse global community?
+How can you use information, media, and technology skills to learn about and understand other cultures in our global community?
+What is your responsibility to the global community?
 What does it mean to be a global citizen?
-How do I responsibly communicate using information, media, and technology skills in order to make a positive contribution to the local and global community?
-Assessments: Electronic Portfolios On-going feedback from teachers and peers Student journals/E-journals Teacher observations (Student participation in group research, project completion, and debriefing sessions) Student-made Rubrics/Checklists for self-assessment and reflection Persuasive "Project" - I-Movie, Essay, PowerPoint, etc.
+Assessments: Electronic Portfolios On-going feedback from teachers and peers Student journals/E-journals Teacher observations (Student participation in group research, project completion, and debriefing sessions) Multi-media Project Student-made rubric/checklist for self-assessment and reflection

-Students will need to know (targeted understandings): How to brainstorm and identify problems within their community.
-Resources are available within the community for initiating change.
+Students will need to know (targeted understandings): Different cultures represent the global community.
+How to recognize and describe differences among cultures.
+How to conduct research on various cultures.
 How to critically analyze resources (research).
-How to synthesize information from multiple sources.
-How to be technologically literate.